wadpac/GGIR/docs/reference/g.part3.md

 ## Value

 The function provides no values, it only ensures that other functions are called and that their output is stored in .RData files.

 - `night` nightnumber

 - `definition` definition of sustained inactivity.
-For example, T10A5 refers to 10 minute window and a 5 degree angle (see paper for further explaination).
+For example, T10A5 refers to 10 minute window and a 5 degree angle (see paper for further explanation).

 - `start.time.day` timestamp when the day started